jimiljojo/sketchy/Readme.md

-<h1> Sketchy </h1>
+<h1> Sketchy Funpad </h1>

-Interactive sketching tool made using the simplest tools of the web.
+Interactive sketching funpad made using the simplest tools of the web.
 HTML, CSS, JS, and jQuery !